Self assessment tax returns require an extensive amount of personal information.

 Letters detailing State Pension rates and entitlements are normally issued in March and April setting out what your individual rate is.
 Almost no-one gets the standard rate of State Pension as it is often enhanced by the level of your national insurance contributions.
 Hence we cannot rely on headline rates, and we need a copy of that letter setting out the rate specific to your case.

-Please let us have a simple analysis of monthly receipts of Child Benefit over the year, setting out clearly the dates and the amounts when any changes were implemented.
-Please also state the number of children you or your partner were entitled to receive Child Benefit for.
 There are complex rules in cases where you or your partner move out or move into the family home part way through a tax year.
 If this applies to you, please talk to us on a one to one basis.

 Self Employed Trades and Partnership